 RACF stores all this information about users, groups, and resources in profiles.
 A profile is a record of RACF information that has been defined by the security administrator.
 There are user, group, and resource profiles.
 Using the information in its profiles, RACF authorizes access to certain resources.
 RACF applies user attributes, group authorities, and resource authorities to control use of the system.
-The security administrator or someone in authority in your organization controls the information in your user profile, in group profiles, and in resource profiles.
-You, as an end user, control the information in profiles describing your own resources, such as your own minidisks.
+The security administrator or someone in authority in your organization controls the information in profiles describing your own resources, such as your own minidisks.
 You can protect your data by setting up resource profiles.
 You can set up an access list in your resource profile to control who has read-access and who has write-access to your data.